How to pack to fit Royal Mail’s size bands

 Keep eligible items flat and under the large-letter limits, and right-size everything else so it doesn’t creep up a band.
 Small packing changes add up fast across hundreds of orders.

-Sizing your packaging to Royal Mail’s size bands is the easiest postage saving there is.
-Browse boxes and mailing bags chosen to keep eligible orders in the cheaper formats.
+Sizing your packaging to Royal Mail’s size bands is the easiest way to save on postage.
+Browse the full range of mailing bags and match your packaging to the band you want to hit.

 Key takeaways